weygoldt/chirpdetector/docs/contributing.md

 organized as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Improve the simulation pipeline by adding more chirps and by buiding a chirpGAN.
+And then quantify how close the model is to human performance.
+      This can apply to detection and assignment performance.
 - [ ] The assignment model is an issue:
   - [ ] It is trained using BCE loss and has a sigmoid activation function, instead, it should be trained using BCE with logits loss and no activation